 Course description

 Each week two lectures will provide an introduction to key Tutorial Texts, with a broad overview of the relevant literary and historical context.
 They will also explore different methods and approaches, and demonstrate how these are used in practice.
-Each week also, specified contextual texts will be introduced to enrich your understanding of the key texts.
-There is no requirement for you to read the contextual texts, but these will be made available via Learn or the Resource List.
+Each week also, other literary texts (listed in the lecture schedule as ‘contextual texts’) will be introduced to enrich your understanding.
+The tutorial texts will be clearly signposted in the lecture schedule and should be the sole focus of your reading.
+If in doubt, please refer to the Essential Reading section on pp.10-11.There is no requirement for you to read the contextual texts, but these will be made available via Learn or the Resource List.

 To consolidate your understanding, you will undertake regular, formative exercises in small groups to prepare for broader discussion in weekly hour-long tutorials.